Remembrance jewelry with meaning

-Some jewellery carries a more profound meaning – it helps you hold someone who is missed close.
-In my studio, I design and create memorial jewellery that gives ashes a thoughtful and respectful place.
-Each design is made in consultation, with attention to your story and the emotions that accompany it.
+Some jewellery carries a deeper meaning – they help you keep someone who is missed close.
+In my studio, I design and make memorial jewelry in which ashes are given a place in a careful and respectful way.
+Each design is created in consultation, with attention to your story and the feeling that goes with it.

 Options for processing ashes